Singleton Station Water Licence

 Ok so how much are Fortune Agribusiness paying for all this water?

 Zilch.
 Zero.
 Nadda.
 Nothing.
-The Government is giving this water away for FREE to a private business.
-The cost of this water is estimated at $70-$300 million dollars.
+NT Water laws provide water for FREE.
+The value of this water is estimated at $70-$300 million dollars.

 How big is this licence compared to other states?